fetchrobotics/docs/source/indigo_to_melodic.rst

 #.
 The gripper should now have power, so we should be able to ping it::

        ping 10.42.42.43  # gripper

+   If the gripper does not respond, please contact support.
+We are aware of an issue affecting some robots, and are gathering information to identify the cause and best solution.

 #.
 The arm's "gravity compensation" should now be working.
 You should be able to
    freely move the arm by hand.